The Hostel Etiquette Guide [Know Before You Go]

 Many hostels provide wall or door hooks for guests to hang their towel and/or clothes.
 If your hostel doesn’t provide this, try hanging these in your locker.
 If you can’t find space there, hang them on the perimeter of your bed frame.

 Do not block the stairs or lay items on another guest’s bed.
 If you must hang something on the bunk stairs, do not let it impede a neighbor’s walking path.
-For all 10 items that every traveler should consider bringing to their hostel stay (including a towel), click here.
+For the 10 items you should consider bringing to a hostel stay (including a towel), click here.

 hostel-dorm-room-towel-hanging.jpg